Karate Classes In Surrey Quays

 Providing Karate classes in Surrey Quays designed for people from all walks of life both men and women.
 We provide lessons for people from beginner level all the way through to experienced Karate practitioners.
 Our Karate students can be male or female, young or old, we will assist people from all walks of life, regardless of their sex or age group.

 Karate practice (Surrey Quays ) – Our Karate Classes in Surrey Quays

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring you a complete Karate tuition experience in Surrey Quays .
+We bring these three activities together to bring a complete Karate tuition experience in Surrey Quays .